hashirykw/SMK/README.md

 **Affiliations are real now.** All six logos, backgrounds removed by flood-fill (the Whales logo sat on textured fabric, so a simple white-threshold cut wouldn't have worked).
 Morning: Whales, Credo, Highbrow, Beaconhouse College Programme.
 Evening: SWK Solution (Gulshan, Johar, North) and Askari (Bahadurabad).
 Plus online worldwide and recorded modules.

 **Syllabus is real and downloadable.** O Level is the six sections you gave.
-Two branded PDFs in `assets/docs/`.
+Two branded PDFs in the root folder.

 > ⚠️ **You said you'd attach the AS/A Level syllabus, but only the logo images came through.** The A Level topic list is the standard Cambridge 9702 structure (AS topics 1–11, A2 topics 12–25).
 Check it against your copy before publishing — if your version differs, edit the syllabus section in `index.html` and re-generate the PDF.